Your Privacy is protected.

 When to use the rhythm method

-You can do the rhythm method, and used to avoid sex during this time frame here to here.
+You can do the rhythm method and use it to avoid sex during this time frame here to here.
 The big thing is you have to make sure you don’t come in too soon after.
-So typically, day 10 to day 20 or day 8-18 is pretty safe.
-And if you’re on the fence, you can use a condom and/or various barrier methods if you’re within a day or two and you’re kinda uncertain about it.
+So typically, day 10 to day 20, or day 8-18 is pretty safe.
+And if you’re on the fence, you can use a condom and/or various barrier methods if you’re within a day or two and you’re kind of uncertain about it.
 Barrier methods or as we said the rhythm method works about 88% of the time.
 So just be very mindful.
 It’s not perfect.
 If your cycle is inconsistent or you’re more on the unhealthy size from a hormone perspective, you may want to look at combining a condom or barrier method along with that.
 That’s the rhythm method there.